 Live Action TV

-At the end of the Doctor Who serial "Terror of the Autons", UNIT do chase after the Master, but give up when they find his abandoned vehicle.
+- At the end of "Terror of the Autons", UNIT do chase after the Master, but give up when they find his abandoned vehicle.
 The Doctor is completely unconcerned about the likelihood of the villain returning.
 "As a matter of fact, Jo, I'm rather looking forward to it."
 The Master would then perform this trope in almost every one of his appearances (except for those in which he "dies").

-Subverted in an episode of Firefly, when a one-shot villain mistakenly thinks he's going to get this treatment.
-Instead, he gets to know one of Serenity'sengines in a very personal and intimate manner.
+- Subverted in "The Train Job" when a one-shot villain mistakenly thinks he's going to get this treatment.
+Instead, he gets to know one of Serenity's engines in a very personal and intimate manner.

-Niska pulls one of these at the end of "War Stories", somehow managing to slip past an enraged Mal and the remainder of Serenity's crew while his henchman are busy dying.
+- Niska pulls one of these at the end of "War Stories", slipping past an enraged Mal and the remainder of Serenity's crew while his henchman are busy dying.

 "Alright, it's over."
 (Flees.)

 - Quite a few episodes feature the heroes standing around and letting Spike get away.
 This didn't seem so bad after his Badass Decay but back when he was a legitimate threat it could really get on your nerves.
 Perhaps the most egregious is in "Halloween", where Buffy is standing right next to him as he starts to run away in defeat and clearly could have easily killed him.